Aarchana12/TechM_COE/README.md

 └── fonts/             # Folder for custom fonts
 ```
 ### Upcoming Tasks
 New tasks will be added to this repository on a weekly basis as part of the COE training curriculum.
-Stay tuned for updates!